 Rollei Infrared 400 has a P-value of 1.52.
 This is derived from looking at the German-language data sheet provided by Maco Photo (from April 2015), which contains the following table (translated):

 |1 sec||1 — 2 sec|

 |8 sec||24 sec|

 |30 sec||180 sec|

 From this you can extrapolate out additional times using the formula.

 This data is from the tables printed on the film boxes.
 The times for 120 and 4x5 are different in most cases, but I'm not sure why.
-Maybe because the thickness of the film base is different?
-Sheet film usually is thicker than 120 and 35mm.
+For some films it's different because sheet film is thicker, but Rollei IR doesn't seem to be; it's still very thin for a sheet film.
 I haven't shot 35mm yet, so I don't have that data, but my guess is that it'd be the same as 120 because it's often the same thickness.